SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* For this political diversity Europe had largely to thank its geography.
 There were no enormous plains over which an empire of horse men could impose its swift dominion; nor were there broad and fertile zones ... providing the food for masses of toiling and easily conquerable peasants A34 => Europe is A33 because of its unique geography
 	* The fact was that in Europe there were always some princes and local lords willing to tolerate merchants and their ways even when others plundered and expelled them A35 => Europe had mixed variety of local ideals that often conflicted with each other

+* Trauttmann, another big surprise
+	* The Company had in fact aimed at territorial dominion, following the Dutch mode A36 =>

 * Balance of power only encourages fighting when provoked
 * Entropy, so people provoke
 * But ultimately its more stable than old world empires